Enabling Drone Detection with SWARM Repeater-Assisted MIMO ISAC: Conclusion

 \section{Conclusion}

 This paper investigates drone detection in a swarm repeater-assisted MIMO ISAC system.
 A monostatic setup is considered, with a known target angle and a LOS channel to the drone.
-The access point simultaneously serves a user in a dense urban area and senses a target in a weak coverage region.
-The amplification gain of each repeater is optimized to maximize the sensing SINR for drone detection while ensuring that the user’s SINR requirement is met.
-The results show that with a very large $\alpha_{\text{max}}$, sensing SINRs are comparable for both few or numerous repeaters, whereas with a smaller but sufficient $\alpha_{\text{max}}$, increasing the number of repeaters significantly boosts sensing performance.
+The AP simultaneously serves a user in a dense urban area and senses a target in a weak coverage region.
+The amplification gain of the repeaters is optimized to maximize the average sensing SINR.
+The results show that the optimized solution assigns one dominant gain to the repeater closest to the drone, while neighboring repeaters receive very small gains due to positive‑feedback effects.
+Although having a large number of active repeaters within a cluster is undesirable due to positive feedback, the repeater‑swarm architecture remains valuable because some repeaters must be near the target to achieve good sensing SINR.
+Therefore, the paper proposes a single active‑repeater selection algorithm, which outperforms the cluster‑repeater approach.